The Asian American Writers’ Workshop is now accepting applications for the 2022 Open City Fellowship! APPLY HERE.

 — attend occasional get-togethers with all fellows; and

-SUBMITTABLE APPLICATION FORM: In this form, we ask you to specify which neighborhoods you are uniquely qualified to cover for Open City;
+SUBMITTABLE APPLICATION FORM: The Submittable application form will go live on Thursday, September 23.
+We ask you to specify which neighborhoods you are uniquely qualified to cover for Open City;

 WRITING SAMPLES: 2 or 3 writing samples that best illustrate the kinds of articles you would like to write for Open City.
 Samples should not be more than three pages each and must be uploaded to the application form as PDFs or MS Word documents.
 They should be double-spaced, in 12-point font size, and should not include publication information.